Anav0/exchange-rate-cli/README.md

 https://app.freecurrencyapi.com/

-API_KEY variable needs to be defined in .env file
+API_KEY variable needs to be defined

 Usage can be printed by running cli program with --help flag